Dr. med. Elisabeth Deubler-Schneider

 The second step concerns relaxation and the recharge of your batteries with sport and exercise, enough sleep and a healthy diet.
 With the help of the various forms of therapy and treatment, you will learn to deal with your perfectionism and idealism in an acceptable manner; you will learn to say no, you will renew and maintain your social contacts, you will set realistic goals and recognize the importance of optimal time management.

 Other important aspects, as well as learning relaxation techniques, are strengthening your own resources for your everyday life.

-Your burnout treatment and therapy are based on the jointly developed treatment plan and include a selection from the following offers.
+Your burnout treatment and therapy in our private clinic for burnout treatment in Grisons are based on the jointly developed treatment plan and include a selection from the following offers.

 8Which healthy, joyful person imagines needing psychiatric treatment.
 As for many, G.A. never had any reason to deal with that – until he suffered a nervous breakdown due to great professional stress, leaving him in need of professional help.
 He got that at the private clinic MENTALVA in Cazis.

 In our society, there is an increasing upfront professional demand.
 Many people can no longer withstand the pressure after a certain period of time.
 With G.A. (name known), a bank employee, responsible for all kinds of stock exchange transactions at the trading department for 20 years, the «safety valve» exploded one day like a steam cooker.
 He suffered a nervous breakdown.
 And then there was no stone left on top of the other.